AI4DBiological-Systems/PowerSeriesIVP/README.md

 # PowerSeriesIVP
 Numerical solver for a specific initial value problem ordinary differential equation problem, via piece-wise power series approximation.
 Based on a recent advances of the Parker-Sochacki method (Guenther 2019).
-We include an automated order selection strategy in addition to their adaptive step-size selection strategy.
+We added an automated order selection strategy in addition to their adaptive step-size selection strategy.

 The problem we solve is the geodesic for a particular diagonal metric: (WIP)